| | | | |

 curl -v http://<node-ip>:<node-port>

-• ✅ Works? kube-proxy and iptables are working.
+• ✅ Works → kube-proxy and iptables are functioning correctly.

-• ❌ Fails?
-Your Cloud Firewall (AWS Security Group) is blocking the port, or kube-proxy has crashed.
+• ❌ Fails → Your Cloud Firewall (AWS Security Group / Azure NSG) is blocking the NodePort, or kube-proxy has crashed on this node.

 Phase 4: The Load Balancer (The Host Trap)